Polish violinist Kaja Nowak holds degrees from the Fryderyk Chopin University of Music in Warsaw, Poland, and the Royal Conservatoire in The Hague,

 Chamber Music Festival; she has also participated in the Open Chamber Music sessions at IMS Prussia Cove in the UK.
 Kaja has performed chamber music in venues

-such as Amsterdam Concertgebouw, Anton Philipszaal – The Hague, or Flagey – Brussels, and was invited to play in a string trio during the celebrations
+such as Amsterdam Concertgebouw, Anton Philipszaal in The Hague, or Flagey in Brussels.

 Kaja has been awarded prizes in several Polish competitions, in solo and ensemble categories.
 In 2014 upon her graduation from the Master programme in The Hague she was

 awarded a special distinction for podium personality, in appreciation of the suggestiveness and originality of her music-making.